Robustified Domain Adaptation: Method

 \subsection{Other Losses}

+\textbf{Original UDA losses.} In this paper, we evaluated robustness enhancement on two different UDA models, \textit{i.e.}, ADDA~\cite{tzeng2017adversarial} and SRDC~\cite{tang2020unsupervised}.
+The former was trained to adapt the source domain model $F^{sr}(\cdot)$ to the target domain model $F^{uda}(\cdot)$ using the adversarial-discriminative loss.
+The latter uses exactly the same network described in the original paper~\cite{tang2020unsupervised} and also the Structurally Regularized Deep Clustering (SRDC) loss to train the UDA model $F^{uda}(\cdot)$.
+Since these orignal UDA losses are not our contributions in this work, we simply use $\mathcal{L}_{uda}$ to denote them.
+Their detailed formulas are provided in the supplementary material.

-Since SAA-contrastive loss uses only target samples with credible pseudo labels, we further include standard UDA and label-free robust training losses in the adaptation step of CURDA to make full use of all the unlabeled samples in the target domain.
-For UDA, domain discriminative losses proposed in ADDA~\cite{tzeng2017adversarial} are used.
-The corresponding loss function used to train the domain discriminator $D_{dom}(\cdot)$ is formulated as
+\textbf{Label-free robust consistency loss.} Since the proposed SAA-contrastive loss uses only those target samples with reliable pseudo labels, to make full use of all the unlabeled samples in the target domain, we further include the label-free robust consistency losses $\mathcal{L}_{trade}$ presented in TRADES~\cite{Jordan2019TRADE} to regularize the consistency between target clean and adversarial samples.
+It is given as